Huddly/sdk/README.md

     cameraManager.getDetector({ DOWS: true });
   ```
   This option makes it possible to configure the detector so that you only get detection data when you are streaming on host machine.
 By default, this option set to `false` so that you don't have to stream to get detection data.

+### LED light is ON, but I am not streaming with my Huddly IQ!
+  After **v0.4.0**, SDK comes with a new feature ragarding the way you get detection data from the camera.
+On this version (and onward) the default behavior of detector is starting an internal stream (controlled by the camera only) to give you detection information.
+As a result the LED light is turned ON.
+Proper tearing down of the detector instance will stop the internal stream on the camera and with it the LED light.

+### The camera is never attached, or throwing an Error
+  Make sure that no other application such as the Huddly app or another sdk instance is running and using the camera.

+### Transition from 0.3.* to 0.4.0
+  The transition from 0.3.* to 0.4.0 involves breaking changes with regards to Genius Framing configuration and detection data retrival.
+The breaking change is that we have moved the configuraion part of GeniusFraming (autozoom) into a separate interface that we called [AutozoomControl](http://developer.huddly.com/interfaces/IAutozoomControl.html#readme).
+The autozoom configuration methods `enable`, `disable`, `start` and `stop` which used to live in the detector interface are now moved to the new `AutozoomControl` interface.
+On the other hand, the [Detector](https://developer.huddly.com/interfaces/IDetector.html#readme) interace remains responsible for only setting up events for getting detection and framing data from the camera.
+Have a look at the documentation of each interface to see usage examples.